SmartPracticeschool/llSPS-INT-942-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

 Create an IBM Cloud Functions web action that allows Watson Assistant to post queries to Watson Discovery Build a web application with integration to all these services & deploy the same on IBM Cloud Platform

+In Watson Discovery have added ecobee3_userguide.

 I have uploaded a demo video of this project in my youtube channel. https://youtu.be/3ZL_BuPTXZ0

 Node_Red Dasboard link after deploying : https://node-red-hhzbi.eu-gb.mybluemix.net/ui

-Have a casual talks like hello,bye,good morning,etc,for(SDU) like how to set time,how to turn on heater,how to access setting,how to operate thermostat only.
+Have a casual talks like hello,bye,good morning,etc,for(SDU) like how to set time,how to turn on heater,how to access setting,how to operate thermostat,how to set up thermostat only.